geoff1111/jdb.tcl/README.md

 Jdb.tcl reads from stdin ("-") or a JDB_COMMAND_FILE to accept input (debugger commands) using array element ::debug(in).
-Command input is overwritten to file "debug.history" using file handle variable ::debut(out).
+Command input is overwritten to file "debug.history" using file handle variable ::debug(out).
 To rerun the previous sequence of debugger commands, first change the name of debug.history so that the input is not overwritten as soon as jdb.tcl
 starts: